 How can I tell if my children are vitamin D deficient?

-Getting enough vitamin D is essential for the formation and maintenance of healthy bones and muscles throughout childhood and adolescence.
-Vitamin D deficiency in infants and children can lead to a condition where their rapidly growing skeleton fails to develop properly1 and may also affect other areas of their health in later life.
+Getting enough vitamin D is essential for the formation and maintenance of healthy bones and maintenance of muscles throughout childhood and adolescence.
+Vitamin D deficiency in infants and children can lead to a condition where their rapidly growing skeleton fails to develop properly and may also affect other areas of their health in later life.
 When a child isn’t obtaining the vitamin D their body needs, it isn’t always outwardly obvious, especially in the early stages.